 Serving Suggestions

 The great thing about these cheeseburger sliders is that they’re so versatile.
-You can serve them on their own as an appetizer, or serve them with everything from French fries to soft pretzels.
+I serve them on their own as an appetizer, or serve them with everything from French fries to soft pretzels.
 Some of my favorite kid-friendly sides are avocado fries, baked sweet potato chips, tater tots, corn ribs, and loaded mac and cheese.

 5-Star Review